soer1i/Whisper-GUI/README.md

 4. To use the GUI on your machine, make sure pre-requisites (mainly NVIDIA CUDA and FFMPEG) are installed.
 See https://github.com/openai/whisper/discussions/1463 for more info.

+(note to self: Because of an older GPU I had to install pytorch CUDA 12.6)

 ### Build Executable

 0. first time, install pyinstaller in python environment